 Fungal acne is very common in adolescents.
-Hormonal changes can cause the sebaceous glands to secrete excess oils (2).
+Hormonal changes can cause the sebaceous glandsi XGlands that open on hair and skin and secrete oily and waxy substances to prevent excess dryness. to secrete excess oils (2).
 Fungal acne also occurs in people living in hot and humid climates.
 The over-the-counter Nizoral can be used by people of any age and any skin type.
 However, here are certain Don’ts’ to keep in mind before and while using Nizoral:

 - Do not use Nizoral if you are allergic to ketoconazole.